Hardware IO interfaces

 Hardware IO (input/output) interfaces, including the serial-port, gpio and i2c interfaces, are designed to be used on devices running Ubuntu Core.
-These interfaces are driven from a device’s gadget snap which is used to define and configure a device’s system properties.
+These interfaces are exposed as slots from a device’s gadget snap which is used to define and configure a device’s system properties.

 This approach is more robust because it allows the gadget snap providing the slot to centralise and arbitrate the connection conditions.
 These conditions include which other snaps, identified by their snap ID, can connect to the slots the gadget offers and, consequently, gain privileged access to the hardware.
 For the application snap, usually no change is required other than to declare and use an appropriately-configured plug.